 INHERITANCE AND GIFT TAXES As of 1 January 2014, inheritance and gift taxes have been abolished and the relevant types of income are subject to income tax.
 Inheritance is generally tax exempt.
 Gifts are exempt if donated between certain family members and between persons living in the same household for a period of at least one year prior to the donation.
 Moreover, gifts up to the annual value of CZK 50,000 from one person are generally exempt from income tax.
 Gifts exceeding the exempt limit provided abroad are generally subject to 15% withholding tax unless the relevant double tax treaty provides otherwise.
-WEALTH TAX There is no wealth tax in the Czech Republic.
+WEALTH TAX AND EXIT TAX The Czech Republic does not impose a wealth tax or an exit tax (i.e. taxation upon a change of tax residency to another country).